manvi294/prac-ml/README.md

     Dim usLeadColumn As Range
     Dim indiaLeadColumn As Range
     Dim destinationRow As Long
-    Dim usLeadCell As Range
+    Dim usLeadValues As Variant
-    Dim indiaLeadCell As Range
+    Dim indiaLeadValues As Variant
     Dim usLead As String
     Dim indiaLead As String
+    Dim i As Long
+    Dim j As Long

     ' Set the source sheet and range
     Set sourceSheet = ThisWorkbook.Sheets("Sheet1")